 Chapters 12 through 20 are based on observations and ideas generated through 2019 and 2020.
 They build on the first eleven chapters, from a 2020 perspective.
 The first part of this new e-book provides examples of how to work and learn smarter in a network society, the second part examines what our new normal may look like and why we should start working on ways to build a more positive future now.

 So here are over 160 pages encapsulating 16 years of sensemaking, writing, and interacting with an international audience, in a searchable non-DRM format, to continue the quest to understand what our common humanity should strive for to address our global challenges.

 The 21st century — and many things we have been expecting for the near future — suddenly hit us with a vengeance in 2020.
-Now we need to connect, adapt, and find our new normal.
-Perpetual Beta 2020 is a new beginning.
+Now we need to connect, adapt, and learn.
+Perpetual Beta 2020 is the beginning.

 Purchase Perpetual Beta 2020 for $(CA)35*